How Much Compensation For A Child Injury Claim?

 Compensation awarded to a minor can vary depending largely on the injury and the prognosis.
 Children can injure themselves in many different situations, however, if the injury could have been prevented if the correct measures were taken or if it was due to another person’s negligence, then a child injury claim for compensation can be pursued.

 In order to make an injury claim for a minor, a person over the age of 18 has to, preferably be either a parent or a person who has responsibility for the child.
-The person who takes responsibility for the child injury claim is usually known as the ‘litigation friend’.
+A person who takes responsibility for child injury claims is usually known as the ‘litigation friend’.
 It is the UK law that states that no minor is able to make their own personal injury claim, a person over the age of 18 must act on their behalf as a child does not have the complete ‘legal capacity’ to be able to understand what is involved in the claim process and the law itself.

 When making a child injury claim on behalf of a child, several different areas are taken into consideration;